 What will I learn?

 In Core PE students are able to participate in a number of activities.
 All students continue with major games, athletics and gymnastics where they can decide to pursue performing, coaching or officiating in greater depth.
 Alongside this, students are able to take part in other activities such as trampolining and dance as well as developing their knowledge of “Health Related Exercise” using the Academy’s own fitness facility.
 Students are expected to study at least two of the following activity areas:

 In year 11 students have the opportunity to visit venues in the local community during a double PE lesson, such as ice skating, golf, ‘Fitness First’ centre and ten pin bowling.

 How will I be assessed?

-What can this qualification lead to afterwards?
+Post-16 Progression - what can this subject lead to afterwards?